 - 8. Major Requirements: For degrees other than the Bachelor of General Studies, the Bachelor of Music, and the Bachelor of Science in Nursing degrees, two academic majors are required.
 A minimum of 48 hours (24 hours in each major) is required for completion of a degree.
 36 semester hours in a major is the maximum number of hours allowed toward a degree.
 Each major must include a minimum of 12 upper level semester hours, including senior seminars. - 9.
-Senior Seminars: With the exception of the Bachelor of General Studies, the Bachelor of Business Administration, and the Bachelor of Science in Nursing degrees, four (4) semester hours of senior seminars are required in each major (a total of eight (8) hours per degree).
-The BGS, BBA, and BSN degrees require four (4) semester hours. - 10.
-Undergraduate Majors: At the date of this publication, June 2006, undergraduate majors may be selected from accounting, art, biblical languages, bilingual education, biology, biochemistry-molecular biology, business, business administration, chemistry, child development, Christianity, church music, composite science, composite social studies, computer information systems management, economics, English, English/language arts, entrepreneurship, finance, French, history, international business, kinesiology, interdisciplinary studies, life science, management, marketing, mass communication, mathematics, mathematical studies, multidisciplinary studies, music (liberal arts), music performance, music theory/composition, nursing, pedagogy, physical science, physics, political science, psychology, public policy, reading/language arts, sociology, Spanish, speech communication, and writing. - 11.
-Degree Plan: In order to register as a junior and become a candidate for a degree, a student must have on file in the Registrar's Office an approved degree plan showing the exact program to be followed.
+Senior Seminars: With the exception of the Bachelor of General Studies, the Bachelor of Business Administration, and the Bachelor of Science in Nursing degrees, four (4) semester hours of senior seminars are required in each major (a total of twelve (12) hours per degree).
+The BGS, BBA, and BSN degrees require four (4) semester hours.
+To be eligible to register for a senior seminar, a student must have a 2.00 cumulative quality point average and must have completed a total of 80 semester hours, 15 of which must be in the field of the senior seminar. - 10.
+Undergraduate Majors: At the date of this publication, June 2008, undergraduate majors may be selected from accounting, art, biblical languages, bilingual education, biology, biochemistry-molecular biology, business, business administration, chemistry, child development, Christianity, church music, composite science, composite social studies, economics, English, English/language arts, entrepreneurship, finance, French, history, international business, kinesiology, interdisciplinary studies, life science, management, management information systems, marketing, mass communication, mathematics, mathematical studies, multidisciplinary studies, music (liberal arts), music performance, music theory/composition, nursing, pedagogy, philosophy, physical science, physics, political science, psychology, public policy, reading/language arts, sociology, Spanish, speech communication, and writing.

+- 11. Undergraduate Degree Plan Declaration: In order to register as a junior and become a candidate for a degree, a student must have on file in the Registrar's Office an Undergraduate Degree Plan Declaration with an attached current degree audit showing the requirements that have been met and those that need to be completed.
 (See section on "Degree Plans" in this Catalog.) - 12.
-Application for Graduation: A student must file a graduation application at least three (3) quarters before anticipated date of graduation.
-This may not be changed after registration for the second quarter of the senior year. - 13.
-Full-Time Status: The recommended full-time undergraduate student load is eight to twelve (8-12) semester hours each quarter.
-Students who wish to take over thirteen (13) hours must seek permission from the Vice President for Academic Affairs. - 14.Smith College Requirements - A. Science Requirement: Four (4) semester hours of laboratory science are required for students pursuing a Bachelor of Arts degree.
+Application for Graduation: A student must file a graduation application at least two (2) semesters before anticipated date of graduation.
+This may not be changed after registration for the second semester of the senior year. - 13.
+Full-Time Status: The recommended full-time undergraduate student load is twelve to nineteen (12-19) hours each semester.
+Students who wish to take over nineteen (19) hours must seek permission from their faculty advisors and the college deans .

+14. Smith College Requirements

+A. Science Requirement: Four (4) semester hours of laboratory science are required for students pursuing a Bachelor of Arts degree.
 Eight (8) semester hours of laboratory science are required for the Bachelor of Science degree.